 As a parent, you may be wondering whether you're entitled to receive child support payments from your child's other parent.
-Typically, the noncustodial parent -- the parent who doesn't have custody of the child, apart from visitation -- pays the custodial parent for their share of the child's financial needs.
-But other factors determine child support eligibility, such as whether the presumptive, or putative father has established paternity with the child.
+Typically, the parent who does not have primary custody of the child pays the custodial parent for their share of the child's financial needs.

-The "custodial" parent can be designated by a court after a divorce and child custody dispute, or can be assumed naturally in single-parent households where only one parent is raising the child (while the other parent has made no effort toward seeking custody).
+The "custodial" parent may be designated by court order (in the case of a divorce or a child custody dispute).
+In a single-parent household that parent is the custodial parent (while the other parent has made no effort toward seeking custody).

-In joint custody cases in which a child spends equal time living with both parents, they may both be considered "custodial" parents.
-However, one parent may still be required to pay child support to the other.
-This is especially likely if there's a large disparity in the parents' incomes.
+In joint custody situations where the child spends equal time living with each parent, both parents may both be considered custodial parents.
+Neither parent may be ordered to pay the other, especially if incomes are similar.
+Or one parent may be required to pay child support to the other if there is a large disparity in parental income.

 Determining Child Support Eligibility: Additional Considerations

-In most states, once a child support order is issued, the state's child support services/enforcement agency can provide parent location, support collection, or support enforcement services.
+Once a child support order is issued, the state's child support services agency can provide parent location assistance, child support collections, or child support enforcement services.
 Nonpayment of child support can result in serious sanctions, including paycheck garnishment and loss of professional licenses.

-Child support can help ensure that your child receives important care and services.
-Determining eligibility and the amount of child support can be a complicated task.
+Child support can help ensure that your child receives the care they need.
 If you need help determining your eligibility for child support, you may want to speak with a local family law attorney experienced in handling these types of cases.